chengdada123/Proxmox-VE-for-WHMCS/README.md

 <img alt="Admin GUI of the Support/Health page (an available update is highlighted)" src="_images/zPatchAvailable.png">

 ## 🆘 6.
 HELP: Best-effort Support

+> [!WARNING]
+> We will not support ANY set-ups which do not follow ALL of the set-up processes 100%.
+>
+> Read the ENTIRE README, understand it, follow it, and submit detailed Issues.
+>
+> Else, do not expect any form of Support.
+Respect our time.
+Thank you!

 ### Before raising a GitHub Issue, please check: